Interviews

 Not necessarily.
 Notifying applicants of their interview status and sending invitations for specific interview events can be separate actions.
 We recommend that you notify applicants using a personal email of their interview status and the timing when interview invitations will be sent out prior to actually sending the invitations.

-While an interview invitation could be used as an interview status notification, many training sites prefer to send a more customized or personal message to their applicants in advance, notifying them of their interview status prior to sending invtations.
+While an interview invitation could be used as an interview status notification, many training sites prefer to send a more customized or personal message to their applicants in advance, notifying them of their interview status prior to sending invitations.
 To send a personal message to the candidates you intend to interview, you can use the Email option on your Candidate List in NMS Interview.
-This will allow you to compose a personal email to the selected candidates in your default email client (e.g, Outlook, webmail, etc.).
+This will allow you to compose a personal email to the selected candidates in your default email client (e.g., Outlook, webmail, etc.).

 Once you have sent the personal notification email to your candidates, you can use NMS Interview to send interview invitations.